JhonataAugust0/Scientific-projects/README.md

 # Scientific-projects
-In this repository I will be making available all the scientific initiation projects in which I have already participated.
-All of them I developed integrated with teams from my school, we use 100% of the scientific methodology to solve problems proposed by science and engineering fairs.
-(Unfortunately, the projects are still in Portuguese, sorry)
+In this repository are some projects that I developed at the time of my elementary and high school, together with my teams, with them, we participated in several fairs and events of scientific sampling, where we achieved national visibility.